Street food of Mumbai: Controversies

 Some people avoid street food because of hygiene issues, however the larger public, irrespective of class enjoy Mumbai's street food.
 Restaurants and hotels have capitalised on this phenomenon by offering street food to their clientele.
-A large number of hawkers trade illegally, without mandatory permits from the local municipality, by bribing officials.
+A large number of hawkerxts trade illegally, without mandatory permits from the local municipality, by bribing officials.
 Drives to evict hawkers are regularly held, though the hawkers return after a short period of time.
 Equipment and other goods seized from illegal hawkers are returned by the municipality after the hawker pays a fine.
 In 2007, the Supreme Court ruled in a case against illegal hawking by asking the municipality to demarcate 230 areas in the city as legal hawking zones, a number that was later increased to 1700 areas; this is still to be implemented.
-A news report in 2009 claimed that no hawking licenses had been issued in Mumbai for 20 years and that out of the estimated 250,000 hawkers in the city only about 17,000 had a valid license.
+A news report in 2009 claimed that no hawking licenses had been issued in Mumbai for 20 years and that out of the estimated 250,000 hawkers in the city, only about 17,000 had a valid license.

-A controversy emerged in 2011, when a panipuri vendor from Thane was filmed urinating into a container that was also used to serve the customers.
-The event led to a public uproar and a major political drama in the city; Shiv Sena and Maharashtra Navnirman Sena members again attacked North Indians, targeting the Panipuri and Bhelpuri sellers of Mumbai and Thane.
-The vendor concerned was arrested by the police and taken to court, which fined him and thereafter let him off with a warning.
-After action against all panipuri vendors across the city by political parties, the vendor in question, who himself was in the business for 15 years, chose to give up the trade altogether and take up a job with a private security agency.
+A controversy emerged in 2011, when a muslim Panipuri vendor from Thane was filmed urinating into a container that was also used to serve the customers.
+The event led to a public uproar and a major political drama in the city; Shiv Sena and Maharashtra Navnirman Sena members again attacked North Indians, targeting the panipuri and bhelpuri sellers of Mumbai and Thane.
+The vendor was arrested, taken to court, fined and let off with a warning.
+After action against all panipuri vendors across the city by political parties, the vendor in question, who himself had been in the business for 15 years, chose to give up the trade altogether and take up a job with a private security agency.